pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 # 9. Exploring the Customer Experience {#customers}
-The services that water utilities provide to their communities rely heavily on technology—most of the data that water utility professionals analyse is derived from measurement instruments and laboratory tests.
+The services that water utilities provide to their communities rely heavily on technology---most of the data that water utility professionals analyse is derived from measurement instruments and laboratory tests.
 The technological data does, however, only tell part of the story of urban water supply.
 We can physically measure the process from catchment to tap, but what happens downstream of the connection is a matter of psychology instead of chemistry and physics.

 Water utilities are becoming ever more aware of their role in the community.
 Water professionals now also need to analyse the information they collect from customers.
 Data collected from living human beings instead of from scientific instruments requires a different approach to technical data.
 Measurement in the social sciences follows a different approach to measuring physical processes.

 This chapter introduces some principles of collecting and analysing data from customers and further techniques to manipulate data.
 The learning objectives for this chapter are:

-- Understand the principles of measuring the customer experience with latent variables.
+* Understand the principles of measuring the customer experience with latent variables.
-- Evaluate data with missing observations.
+* Evaluate data with missing observations.
-- Apply the principles of tidy data.
+* Apply the principles of tidy data.

 The data and code for this session are available in the `chapter_09.R` file in the `casestudy2` folder of your RStudio project.